For those unaware, Toyota President Akio Toyoda issued a decree of sorts for his company to “no longer make boring cars.”

 Do you see now why it's called the "mini-Ferrari"?

 Now, the second-generation MR2 turbo was something really special.
 In a drag race, the little Toyota could beat the Honda NSX, the Toyota Supra, and….the Ferrari 348.
 So for a time, the MR2 became a legitimate high-performance driver's car.

-For the third-generation MR2, Toyota designated it as the Toyota MR-2 and it became a convertible.
+For the third-generation MR2, Toyota designated the Toyota MR-2 for sale and it became a convertible.
 It also had a very different exterior design losing its pop-up headlights while also receiving the “Spyder” look.